lu-tar/blog/content/posts/introduction.md

 - use cases, problems and projects from my personal work experience
 - what I'm studying at the moment - an opportunity to smooth the edges of my written English
 - since the article will be public, I force myself to take notes and consult the documentation more precisely
 - learn how to use the GitHub versioning of the code

-Also, I started this blog as a personal project without the presumption that it will become an authoritative source of information.
-Nevertheless, I will strive to make the articles less chaotic as possible.

 ## Here my [LinkedIn](https://www.linkedin.com/in/luca-tarozzi-9ab371178/) page